wp-plugins/gift-certificates-lite/readme.txt

 The visitor view part of the plugin consists of simple form where your visitors can purchase gift certificates.

 Front end workflow.
-Let' imagine that I sell gift certificate for visiting museum, and you are the visitor who purchases the certificate.
+Let's imagine that I sell gift certificate for visiting museum, and you are the visitor who purchases the certificate.

 1. You fill up the form and click "Continue" button.
 Then system asks you to confirm your action.
 2. You click "Confirm" button and being redirected to PayPal, where you can pay for certificate(s).
-3. After successfull payment you receive e-mail (it is sent to your PayPal e-mail address) which contains link to printable gift certificate.
+3. After successful payment you receive e-mail (it is sent to your PayPal e-mail address) which contains link to printable gift certificate.
 4. You click this link and see printable gift certificate(s), see below:
 5. You print this certificate and bring it to ticket booth of my museum.
 6. I scan QR Code and being redirected to certificate page where I can see certificate details and manage it.
 (For example, I can see transaction details and mark certificates as redeemed).